rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 #### Configuring the way to access php-fpm processes

-There are 2 ways to connect.
+Two ways exist for connecting.

-Via an inet interface such as:
+With an `inet-interface` such as:

 `listen = 127.0.0.1:9000`.

-Or via a Unix socket:
+Or with a UNIX socket:

 `listen = /run/php-fpm/www.sock`.